Seismic attribute: Anelastic attenuation factor

 The anelastic attenuation factor (or Q) is a seismic attribute that can be determined from seismic reflection data for both reservoir characterisation and advanced seismic processing.

 Time/Horizon attributes

 Coherence

 A post-stack attribute that measures the continuity between seismic traces in a specified window along a picked horizon.
 It can be used to map the lateral extent of a formation.
 It can also be used to see faults, channels or other discontinuous features.

 Although it should be used along a specified horizon, many software packages compute this attribute along arbitrary time-slices.

 Dip

 A post-stack attribute that computes, for each trace, the best fit plane (3D) or line (2D) between its immediate neighbor traces on a horizon and outputs the magnitude of dip (gradient) of said plane or line measured in degrees.
-This can be used to create a pseudo paleogeologic map on a horizon slice.
+This can be used to create a pseudo paleogeological map on a horizon slice.